 You should phone your conveyancer and enquire whether they are on the lender panel.
 Otherwise please get in touch with Yorkshire Building Society who may be able to confirm.

-Will commercial conveyancing searches disclose proposed roadworks that may impact a commercial property in Burnham?
+Do commercial conveyancing searches reveal proposed roadworks that could impact a commercial property in Burnham?

-Its becoming the norm that commercial conveyancing solicitors in Burnham will execute a SiteSolutions Highways report as it dramatically cuts the time that conveyancers expend in sourcing accurate data on highways that impact buildings and development assets in Burnham.
-The report provides definitive information on the adoption status of roads, footpaths and verges, as well as the implication of traffic schemes and the rights of way surrounding a commercial development sites in Burnham.
+Its becoming the norm that commercial conveyancing solicitors in Burnham will execute a SiteSolutions Highways report as it reduces the time that conveyancers spend in researching accurate data on highways that impact buildings and development assets in Burnham.
+The search result provides definitive information on the adoption status of roads, footpaths and verges, as well as the implication of traffic schemes and the rights of way surrounding a commercial development sites in Burnham.

-For every commercial conveyancing transaction in Burnham it is crucial to investigate the adoption status of roads surrounding a site.
-The absence of identifying developments where adoption procedures have not been dealt with adequately can cause delays to Burnham commercial conveyancing deals as well as present a risk to future intentions for the site.
-These searches are not carried out for domestic conveyancing in Burnham.
+For every commercial conveyancing transaction in Burnham it is critical to investigate the adoption status of roads surrounding a site.
+The absence of identifying developments where adoption procedures have not been dealt with adequately may result in delays to Burnham commercial conveyancing deals as well as present a risk to future intentions for the site.
+These searches are not carried out for residential conveyancing in Burnham.